Translation Research in Corpora, Keystroke Logging and Eye TrackingCopyright: Julia Vaeßen

 See also: English Linguistics Research Lab.

-7 July, 2017.
-Guest: Prof. Fabio Alves, Federal University of Minas Gerais, Brazil.
+7. Juli 2017.
+Gast: Prof. Fabio Alves, Federal University of Minas Gerais, Brasilien.

-7 May, 2014.
-Guests: Prof. Fabio Alves, Federal University of Minas Gerais, Brazil; Daniel Vale, University of Bremen, Germany (Program)
+7. Mai 2014.
+Gäste: Prof. Fabio Alves, Federal University of Minas Gerais, Brasilien; Daniel Vale, University of Bremen, Germany (Program)

-Couto Vale, Daniel. forthcoming.
-“What does a translator do when not writing?
-Being less naïve about indicators of cognitive effort in translation.”
-In Empirical modelling of translation and interpreting, edited by Silvia Hansen-Schirra, Oliver Czulo, Sascha Hofmann, and Bernd Meyer.
+Couto Vale, Daniel.
+2017.
+“What does a translator do when not writing?”
+In Empirical modelling of translation and interpreting, edited by Silvia Hansen-Schirra, Oliver Czulo and Sascha Hoffmann, 177-208.
 Berlin: Language Science Press.

 Couto-Vale, Daniel.
 2017.
 "Text production and produced texts."
 In Challenging boundaries in linguistics: Systemic Functional perspectives, edited by Stella Neumann, Rebekah Wegener, Jennifer Fest, Paula Niemietz, and Nicole Hützen, 359-379.
 Frankfurt a.M.: Peter Lang.